Base Network Settings

 To see the Internet Elevation Data path after installation, which defines where downloaded elevation data is to be placed, Click on 'Options/Internet' to produce the pane below, also check that the 'Internet ftp directory' is as shown and Cancel.

-But see the Changing Location page if you want to move the map centre from Eurasia!
+But see the Changing Location page if you want to move the map centre!

 Internet Downloaded Data Paths: